Lissadell House: History

-The estate was bought by the Cassidy-Walsh family in 2003 for an undisclosed sum.
-They initiated a programme of restoration of the house.
+The estate was bought from Josslyn Gore-Booth by the Cassidy-Walsh family in 2003 for €4 million.
+The Cassidy-Walsh family spent a further €9.5 million restoring the estate.

 Controversies

 The clearance of Ballygilgan

 This controversy occurred just prior to the famine and concerned the clearance of a settlement on the Lissadell estate as part of the "improvement" of the estate by consolidation of small holdings into larger more viable farms through "assisted emigration".
 The issue was whether these people were forced to go or left by choice.

 The Lissadell affair

 This controversy centred around the sacking of Gabrielle Gore-Booth by the then Solicitor General amid allegations of mismanagement of the estate, in the late 1950s and early 1960s, when the heir Michael was made a ward of court.
 It generated considerable public indignation when it was first told by English journalist Anne Robinson.
 Gabrielle's counter claim involved the illegal felling of estate timber.

 Calls for a public inquiry were followed by an investigation by RTÉ’s current affairs programme Seven Days, re-examining the claim in respect of the timber, which had been dismissed as ‘absurd’.

 Judgment was delivered in April 1965 by Justice Davitt who summed up by saying "Neither Gabrielle or her mother or sister have any legal rights whatever to any say in the matter as to how Lissadell is to be managed.
 They have no legal right even to be at Lissadell.
 They have been allowed to remain there because of the belief that if Sir Michael Gore-Booth were under no disability it would be his wish permanently to extend the hospitality of his home to his mother and sisters.
 That belief may or may not be well founded.
 I do not consider it necessary to direct that felling of timber be discontinued".